-As the snow melts, it is common for us to see an increasing number of environmental allergies flare up in some of our pets.
-Whether it be snow mold, or the new growth of plants and flowers that spring brings, they can cause a variety of irritating sensations for us and our pets alike.
+As the snow melts, it is common for us to see an increasing number of environmental allergies flare-up in some of our pets.
+Whether it be snow mould or the new growth of plants and flowers that spring brings, they can cause a variety of irritating sensations for us and our pets alike.

 If your pet seems to have seasonal allergies (whether it be in the spring, fall, or any specific time of year), speak to your veterinarian about different management strategies.
 Allowing allergies to go untreated often results in discomfort and secondary infections requiring further treatment.
 Treating an allergy early on allows more effective and less treatment required.
 If the allergy can be anticipated, prophylactic allergy medication can be used to minimize the chance of an allergic flare-up.